okta/okta-aspnet/docs/aspnetcore-mvc.md

 ```

-Don't use `app.UseHttpsRedirection();` as it may cause infinite redirection loop on client.
+Don't use `app.UseHttpsRedirection();` as it may cause a client infinite redirection loop.

 * Do additional configuration if needed.

 Because of Docker specifics on some cloud services authentication may fail with the message `Unable to unprotect the message.State.` This most likely means you need to configure Data Protection storage.
-Follow [these instructions](https://cloud.google.com/appengine/docs/flexible/dotnet/application-security#aspnet_core_data_protection_provider) to do this for Google Cloud.
+For Google Cloud, see [ASP.Net Core data protection provider](https://cloud.google.com/appengine/docs/flexible/dotnet/application-security#aspnet_core_data_protection_provider).